eroc123/obsidian-notes/Computer Science/5 - System Software/Interpreter.md

 - Interpreters operate on run time (when the source code is running)
-- The interpreter translates each line of code one by one as it runs.
+- The interpreter executes each line of code one by one as it runs. (translates each line into machine code one by one)
 - Can be run immediately
+- Is slower as code needs to be translated line by line
+- User has access to the source code
+-